expo/router/docs/docs/lab/typescript.md

 ---
 title: TypeScript
-# TODO
-sidebar_class_name: hidden
 ---

-> This guide refers to upcoming Expo Router features, all of which are experimental.
+> This guide requires `expo@49.0.0-alpha.3` or greater––everything listed here is still experimental.

 Expo Router provides an integrated TypeScript experience.
 To get started: